See Also: Writing and Editing for the JFA Wiki

 Research and Sources

-Seek to use the highest quality sources available.
-Primary sources are strongly preferred for factual data.
-For interpretations of highly technical research or other data, secondary sources from objective experts who are qualified to evaluate primary sources can be employed.
-One research study rarely provides positive proof of anything, so in some cases expert testimony can be more meaningful, not to mention more convincing.
+Seek to use the highest quality, most credible, and most convincing sources available.
+Primary sources are preferred for factual data.
+For interpretations of highly technical research or other data, testimony from objective experts, particularly from known and respected organizations and individuals that are qualified to evaluate the evidence, can be employed.
+One research study rarely provides positive proof of anything, so in many cases expert testimony can be more meaningful, not to mention more convincing.

 Wikipedia and other online encyclopedias are considered tertiary sources and should not be used.
 They are still useful when researching because they can lead you to primary sources.
 If they lead you to a primary source, you should always ensure that you are truthfully representing the primary source by verifying the facts with the primary source directly.
 You should not rely on how a secondary or tertiary source presents the primary source.

 Sources that have the best reputations for reliability, accuracy, and honesty are preferred.

 Also, sources should seem credible to the target audience.
 For credibility with non-vegans, sources, to whatever extent possible and where appropriate, should not originate within the animal rights and vegan communities.
 Relying on experts in the animal rights and vegan movement is discouraged for establishing the veracity of positions widely doubted or not understood by those not in the movement.